tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 The primary goal of the introduction of this protocol is to simplify the task of implementing a Tahoe-LAFS storage server.
-Specifically, it should be possible to implement a Tahoe-LAFS storage server without a Foolscap implementation (substituting an HTTP server implementation).
+Specifically, it should be possible to implement a Tahoe-LAFS storage server without a Foolscap implementation (substituting a simpler GBS server implementation).
-The Tahoe-LAFS client will also need to change but it is not expected that it will be noticably simplified by this change.
+The Tahoe-LAFS client will also need to change but it is not expected that it will be noticably simplified by this change (though this may be the first step towards simplifying it).

 Requirements
 ------------